 Since everything is in German, we finally just selected one.
 I’ve pretty much used the same cycle since I’ve moved here, regardless of color or fabric type.

 Using the same cycle, however, has obviously worked to my detriment.

 The last time the baby was downstairs while I was doing laundry, either I, being in such a hurry, or the baby accidentally threw an angora sweater into the machine; my first felting job without even trying.

-It was awesome angora sweater.
+It was an awesome angora sweater.

 Now I just look like Chris Farley saying, “Fat guy in a little coat.”

-The day before yesterday I tried to wash two micro-fibre sheets.
+The day before yesterday I tried to wash two micro-fiber sheets.
 Not only did two sheets not really fit into the machine, but after the two-hour cycle they were supposed to be done in, I opened the door to find a soapy mess still dripping with water.